*Update July 13, 2020: The Collaborative is open and ready to welcome your child!

 The Collaborative: Ypsilanti YMCA Child Development Center is a collective community-centered response to providing quality child care to low-income families in Ypsilanti and to EMU students with children.
 Licensed and managed by the YMCA and situated at the former Chappelle Elementary in Ypsilanti, the Collaborative partners include: Eastern Michigan University ([email protected] Office and the Office of the President), Ypsilanti Community Schools and the Ypsilanti Housing Commission.

-Pilot Evening Care Program starting in March 2020!
+Pilot Evening Care Program Postponed Due to COVID-19

 Preschool Room (Ages 3 -5 years-old):

 - One evening of care per week: $75

 - Two evenings of care per week: $145